 Es Baluard Museo de Arte Moderno y Contemporáneo

-The striking ten-year-old Es Baluard in Palma de Mallorca has over 500 works of modern and contemporary art – by local and international artists with links to the island.
+The striking ten-year-old Es Baluard in Palma has over 500 works of modern and contemporary art – by local and international artists with links to the island.
 With a number of display spaces, there are both permanent and temporary exhibitions.
 Artists whose work can be seen here include Miquel Barceló, Santiago Calatrava, Rebecca Horn, Francesca Martí and Picasso.
 Entrance is 6 euros, but arrive by bike and you pay only 2 euros.
 Visit on a Friday and you decide what to pay (minimum of 10 cents).

 Museo del Palacio Real de la Almudaina